 This experience is only one of many similar encounters with patients who either feel ashamed, inferior, or scared to speak up.
 Although the most logical solution is to start implementing medical interpreting services nationwide, we can start with ourselves.
 Spreading awareness, making people feel included, or even asking whether they think they understood everything is a good method to approach this issue.

 If you know someone who is bilingual and cares about this issue, please let them know that there are ways to help.
 By joining the ALTA family, many can become qualified and help in a more direct manner.

-Ariana Cabrera is a qualified medical interpreter, and a member of Emory Volunteer Medical Interpreter Services.
+Ariana Cabrera graduated from ALTA’s 40-hour course as a qualified medical interpreter.
+She is a qualified medical interpreter and a member of Emory Volunteer Medical Interpreter Services.
 She currently attends Emory University, majoring in Neuroscience and Behavioral Biology.